faical-allou/clustering_od/README.md

 ## How it works

-This runs as pure Python without and additional package, no need for "pip install"
+This runs as pure Python 3.5 without any additional package, no need for "pip install"

-The inputs are all in the first part of the kmeans.py file; you just need to adapt them and run the script
+The user inputs are all in the first part of the kmeans.py file; you just need to adapt them and run the script

-The file clustering_data.csv contains the an example of input with real data from routes searched for on Skyscanner
+The file clustering_data.csv contains the an example of input with real data from routes searched for on Skyscanner; if you want to understande the value, you can check the SQL file which was used to extract the data from the database

 If you want to run the script multiple times you can run the iterate_kmeans.py script, it will output a file for each run